moynagar/MB-Docs/android/android_installation.md

 ### Xiaomi

+> [!Note]
+> There are branches of Xiaomi which also make phones which have similar instructions, like Poco and Redmi.
-- It is required to turn off _MIUI Optimization_ in developer options and turn on _Install via USB_ in the USB debugging section
+- It is required to disable _MIUI Optimization_ in developer options and enable _Install via USB_ in the USB debugging section

 ### Other Chinese Brands